 First Clinic Visit Yes No Comments If she chooses medical abortion, provides additional information in simple language that is understood by the woman Clarifies her feelings on having heavy bleeding and cramping at home Explains how and when to take mifepristone and/or misoprostol Explains what to expect after taking mifepristone and/or misoprostol Explains common side effects of mifepristone and/or misoprostol Explains how to take pain medications and suggests other methods to reduce pain (such as a hot water bottle applied to abdomen) Explains warning signs indicating need to seek additional care Ensures she understands the expected effects, side effects, and warning signs of using mifepristone and/or misoprostol Explains what to do in case of questions or problems at home Provides contact information if a problem or emergency arises Explains the likelihood that medical abortion could fail, and the further steps that will be necessary to terminate the pregnancy Explains the very small risk of birth defects associated with misoprostol if abortion fails Solicits and answers questions Obtains informed consent Discusses information about return to fertility and sexual activity Enquires about future pregnancy intentions and the need/desire for contraception Discusses contraceptive methods, if desired Provides contraceptive counseling, if desired.
-See Contraceptive Counseling Skills Checklist for further information Provides mifepristone and/or misoprostol in clinic or to take home (per protocol) Provides information and makes referrals for other services, if needed, including those related to HIV, cancer screening, and violence prevention and care Schedules the woman for a follow-up appointment to assess abortion success.
-Recommended for misoprostol only; not necessary after mifepristone with misoprostol unless desired by the woman or complications develop
+See Contraceptive Counseling Skills Checklist for further information Provides mifepristone and/or misoprostol in clinic or to take home (per protocol) Provides information and makes referrals for other services, if needed, including those related to HIV, cancer screening, and violence prevention and care Schedules the woman for a follow-up appointment if she desires one.
+However, follow-up is not necessary after medication abortion with mifepristone and misoprostol or with misoprostol alone unless desired by the woman or complications develop.